About Leh Ladakh Tour Packages

 Beyond sightseeing, Ladakh invites travelers into a world of immersive experiences.
 From spiritual journeys to adrenaline-pumping adventures, every day here unfolds a new story.

 Trekking: Leh Ladakh is a haven for trekkers.
-Routes like Markha Valley Trek, Stok Kangri Expedition, and the Sham Valley Trek combine cultural exploration with raw Himalayan beauty.
+Routes like the Markha Valley Trek, the Stok Kangri Expedition, and the Sham Valley Trek combine cultural exploration with raw Himalayan beauty.
 These treks pass through ancient villages, high passes, and monasteries tucked away in mountain folds.

 River Rafting: White-water rafting on the Zanskar and Indus Rivers is an exhilarating experience.
 The stretch between Chilling and Nimu offers rapids that vary from Grade I to Grade IV, catering to both beginners and experienced rafters.